-As per ACGME Institutional Requirements, applicants for residency training at UTHSCSA must meet one of the following qualifications:
+As per ACGME institutional requirements, applicants for residency training at UTHSCSA must meet one of the following qualifications:

-- 1. Graduate of medical school in the U.S. and Canada accredited by the Liaison Committee on Medical Education (LCME) or the American Osteopathic Association (AOA). - 2.
+- 1. Graduate medical school in the US and Canada accredited by the Liaison Committee on Medical Education (LCME) or the America Osteopathic Association (AOA). - 2.
 Graduate of an international medical school, meeting one of the following qualifications: - a.
 Have a currently valid ECFMG certificate or - b.
 Have a full and unrestricted license to practice medicine in a U.S. licensing jurisdiction. - 3.
-Graduate of international medical school who has completed a Fifth Pathway program provided by an LCME-accredited medical school.
+Graduate international medical school who has completed a Fifth Pathway program provided by an LCME-accredited medical school.

-In addition, all applicants must successfully complete an ACGME accredited General Pediatrics residency and either be certified by the American Board of Pediatrics or be able to provide evidence of eligibility to take the Certifying Examination.
+In addition, all applicants must successfully complete an ACGME accredited General Pediatrics residency, and either be certified by the American Board of Pediatrics or be able to provide evidence of eligibility to take the certifying exam.

-All resident applicants must be screened against Office of the Inspector General (OIG) and General Services Administration (GSA) lists; individuals listed by a federal agency as excluded, suspended, or otherwise ineligible for participation in federal programs (Institutional Compliance Agreement p.6 of 18) are ineligible for residency or fellowship at UTSCSA.
+All resident applicants must be screened against Office of the Inspector General (OIG) and General Services Administration (GSA) lists; individuals listed by a federal agency as excluded, suspended, or otherwise ineligible for participation in federal programs (Institutional Compliance Agreement p.6 of 18) are ineligible for residency or fellowship at UTHSCSA.

-Non-citizens must have permanent resident status or a J-1 visas for medical residency positions at the UTHSCSA.
+Non-citizens must have permanent resident status or J-1 visas for medical residency positions at UTHSCSA.